multimodalAI/multimodal-ai-hugo-group/content/call_for_sponsorship/sponsors.md

 design:
   columns: '1'
 ---
-On behalf of the Organising Committee for the [Second Workshop on Multimodal AI (MultimodalAI'24)](https://multimodalai.github.io/), scheduled for June 25, 2024, at The Edge, University of Sheffield, UK, we are reaching out to invite you to become a sponsor.
+On behalf of the Organising Committee for the [Second Workshop on Multimodal AI (MultimodalAI'24)](https://multimodalai.github.io/), scheduled for 25th June, 2024, at The Edge, University of Sheffield, UK, we are reaching out to invite you to become a sponsor.

 Multimodal AI, at the forefront of technological advancement, seamlessly integrates various data modalities such as text, image, and sound, revolutionising our interaction with technology and data.
 MultimodalAI'24 serves as a nexus for researchers and practitioners from AI, data science, and diverse scientific and application domains to convene, discuss challenges, share insights, foster collaborations, and shape the future of multimodal AI.